Jamie Martin (American football): Cleveland Browns

 Martin joined the Cleveland Browns for the 1999 season, but spent most of the year on the inactive list.

-Second stint with Jaguars
+Jacksonville Jaguars (second stint)

 Martin re-joined the Jaguars in 2000, and saw limited action in five games.

-Second stint with Rams
+St. Louis Rams (second stint)

-Martin had his second stint with the Rams from 2001–2002.
+Martin had his second stint with the Rams from 2001 to 2002.
 He saw significant playing time in 2002 filling in for injured quarterback Marc Bulger.
 He played in 5 games, starting two of them, throwing for 1,216 yards with 7 touchdowns and 10 interceptions.

 New York Jets

 Martin spent 2003 with the New York Jets, but did not appear in a game for them.

-Third stint with Rams
+St. Louis Rams (third stint)

 Martin joined the Rams for the third time in 2004 and spent two seasons with the team.

 New Orleans Saints

 Martin joined the Saints in 2006 and served as a backup to Drew Brees for two seasons.

 San Francisco 49ers

 On September 10, 2008, Martin was signed by the San Francisco 49ers after quarterback Alex Smith was placed on injured reserve.
 The move reunited Martin with 49ers offensive coordinator and former Rams head coach Mike Martz.